 Changes to the Syllabus are possible.
 The instructor will inform you of any minor adjustments, such as due dates and the reading and/or viewing list.
-In the unlikely event of a major issue, such as adjusting the grading scheme, student approval will be obtained before changes are made.
-If necessary, this calendar listing our class topics and assignments for the semester may be updated or amended and re-posted in the Syllabus on Blackboard as needed.
+If necessary, this calendar listing all class topics and assignments for the semester may be updated or amended and re-posted in the Syllabus on Blackboard as needed.

-Winter 2020: 3-Week Online Winter Session
+Winter 2022: 3-Week Online Winter Session

-December 30, 2019 - January 19, 2020
+December 27, 2021 - January 16, 2022

-This intense course continues during New Year's Eve (Tuesday, December 31, 2019) and New Year's Day (Wednesday, January 1, 2020).
+This intense course continues during New Year's Eve (Friday, December 31, 2021) and New Year's Day (Saturday, January 1, 2022).